 The European Business Club supports members' interest in European companies, foreign companies in Europe, and even European companies in the US.

-Global Initiatives members share deep interests in international development in a wide range of sectors including Public Health, IT & Telecommunications, Energy, Financial Services, Education, and Agriculture.
+International Development & Enterprise Club members share deep interests in international development in a wide range of sectors including Public Health, IT & Telecommunications, Energy, Financial Services, Education, and Agriculture.
 Global Initiatives brings together a network of graduate students interested in exploring the connection between development and enterprise.
 The club connects the Berkeley community with leading practitioners, researchers, and specialists in related fields to understand current practices and explore future career opportunities.

 The Latin American & Hispanic Business Association (LAHBA) unites students from all backgrounds who share an interest in Latin America and the Hispanic world.
 LAHBA sponsors a variety of activities to heighten the cultural, economic, and political awareness of the region and facilitates international career searches by helping members become familiar with business opportunities in Latin American countries, fostering communication between students and alumni, and supporting academic and professional networking.